flutter/flutter-intellij/docs/testing.md

 * change the text and counter line back
 * hit the `Full Application Restart` button (or hit the Debug button again)
-* validate that the text and state resets, and count increases
+* validate that the text and state resets, and the count increases

 ## Debugging Sessions